TRKvamme/number-sequences/readme.md

 A useless 2-function library.

-Mostly served to set up build configurations and environment for a  generic js-library.
+Mostly served to set up build configurations and tdd-environment for a generic js-library.

-If you need a library to create a recaman sequence, there are heaps of them on npm.
+If you need a library to create a recaman sequence, there are heaps of them on npm, and I would recommend using one of those.

+But if you are already here...
 This one is very simple.

     get(n) get the n'th number in a recaman sequence.